lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 Based on these assumptions we hypothesized that our novel approach could yield successful results: **to build an ML model capable of predicting how dissimilarly a given brain region in the visual cortex will process two different images.**

-A few different ML model architectures were explored, the first consists of a **simple 2-Layer Siamese CNN,** which did not succeed to get encouraging results.
-The second one consists of a **Multi-Layer Perceptron model** that takes two concatenated embeddings as input, corresponding to each pair of images, which are obtained using a pretrained model.
-Our third model is a simple SVM for binary classificaiton of our data (similar vs. dissimilar), and our fourth model is a Contrastive Siamese Network (both third and fourth models are represented in our most up-to-date `main.py` file).
+A few different ML model architectures were explored, the first consists of a **simple 2-Layer Siamese CNN,** which did not succeed to get encouraging results (now deprecated).
+The second one consists of a **Multi-Layer Perceptron model** that takes two concatenated embeddings as input, corresponding to each pair of images, which are obtained using a pretrained model, which also did not yield good results (also deprecated).
+Our third model is a simple **SVM** for binary classificaiton of our data (similar vs. dissimilar), and our fourth model is a **Contrastive Siamese Network** (both third and fourth models are represented in our most up-to-date `main.py` file and this [Google Colab](https://colab.research.google.com/drive/1ZXQ6ZcRh0BVFiXxHQ_-fqcGrTaB2mAlc) - details on running these below).

 **PDF report files:**
-1. Machine learning (<INSERT_NAME>):<INSERT DESCRIPTION>
+1. Machine learning ("A machine learning approach to predict brain response dissimilarity to pairs of visual stimuli"): This report builds on top of our first results as detailed in the Python report, focusing on results form the third and fourth models.
 2. Python ("[Python Report] Predicting fMRI Response Dissimilarity to Natural Scenes.pdf"): The project background, design and methodology are carefully detailed, up until the approximately mid February.
 It follows the structure of a scientific report with the following parts: introduction, methodology, results, and conclusion and discussion.
 As specified in the guidelines, no citations or references are included.

 ### Project structure